lzanini/mdbook-katex/README.md

 and a regular \$ symbol.
 ```

-LaTex equations will be rendered as HTML when running `mdbook build` or `mdbook serve` as usual.
+LaTeX equations will be rendered as HTML when running `mdbook build` or `mdbook serve` as usual.

-## Katex options
+## KaTeX options

 The preprocessor supports passing options to the katex-rs crate in order
 to configure its behaviour.
 These options are specified under the